Sara Money, My Banking App Stopped Working and My Money Is at Risk

 Why This Is Not Acceptable

-Sara Money is not a game.
-It is a banking application that manages people’s money.
-When basic features like transaction history and saved beneficiaries disappear, when login fails randomly, and when security is flawed, the bank is failing its customers.
+Sara Money is a mobile banking application that manages people’s money.
+When basic features like transaction history and saved beneficiaries disappear or stop working, when login fails randomly, or when security is flawed, the bank is failing their customers.

 For diaspora users, the situation is even more critical.
-They cannot walk into a branch in Cameroon to fix issues.
+They cannot walk into a physical office in Cameroon to fix issues.
 They rely entirely on the app to manage their finances.
 When the app does not work, they are left with no way to access their money.

-And the security flaw I described—sending OTPs as push notifications that anyone can see—is a breach of basic banking security standards.
-It should not exist in any financial app, especially one from a major bank.
+And the security flaw I described—sending OTPs as push notifications—should not exist in any financial app, especially one from a major bank.

 What Needs to Change

-If Afriland wants to serve its customers digitally, it must address these issues immediately:
+If Afriland wants to serve its customers digitally, they must address these issues immediately:

 1. Fix the broken features.
-Transaction history and saved beneficiaries must work.
-These are not optional.
+Transaction history is not optional-it should work and be reliable.
+Saved beneficiaries should also work.

 2. Show running balance in transaction history.
 Every transaction line should display the account balance after the operation.
 This is essential for fraud detection and personal financial management.